bigscience-workshop/data_tooling/pii-manager/doc/tasks.md

    def my_pii_detector(src: doc) -> Iterable[str]:
 ```

+The function can have any name, but it should refer to the entity it is
-The function name itself is not relevant, since it will be referenced in the
+capturing, since it will be used as the `name` attribute of
-`PII_TASKS` array.
-It should:
+the task (after converting underscores into spaces).

+The function should:

  * accept a string: the document to analyze
  * return an iterable of strings: the string fragments corresponding to the